koitsu/tcecosystem-guide/content/thorchain/gas-chart-for-dummies.md

 | Staking $THOR into $vTHOR     | ETH                 | Ethereum                      |
 | Unstaking $vTHOR into $THOR   | ETH                 | Ethereum                      |

-<sup>†</sup>: It is possible to swap from asset X to Y with only the native
-chain for X connected.
-Simply enable the **Custom Recipient Address** feature in the Swap UI, then manually enter the destination address for asset Y.
-(THORSwap will automatically populate this field for you if you choose to connect both asset X and asset Y chains simultaneously.)

 "Native chain" means whatever chain an asset lives on.
 Some examples:

 | Chain                | Asset        | Gas asset   |